daestx/raise3d/README.md

 ## Raise3D API

-Raise3d provides an API which provides an interface to the printer via http.
+Raise3d provides an API which allows to interface to the printer via http.
-It returns printers parameter in a JSON format.
+It returns printers data (parameter) in a JSON format.

 You can browse the API documentation by visiting http://xxx.xxx.xxx.xxx:10800 (on behalf of the printer IP address) to see how to use the API.
 A copy of mine is stored [here][doc/] (download html and api_files folder)

 The Raise3D API is deactivated by default, and it's a little bit tricky to activate it.
 However, it can be switched on via the printers touch display.
-To do this, simply tap on the cogwheel symbol in top right corner and follow this step by step instruction
+To do this, simply tap on the cogwheel symbol in top right corner and follow this step-by-step instruction.

 1. Secure Password

    Go to the menu entry **Machine > More Settings > Privacy and Security** and tap on **Secure Settings**

    Click on the switch **Secure Settings and Secure password**

    A new window will pop up and you need to tap on the eye symbol to see the secure password.
 Please write down this password

   <img src="doc/pic/secure_pass.png" width="30%" /> <img src="doc/pic/developer.png" width="30%" />

 2. Enable API

    Go to the menu entry **Machine > Developer** and tap on **Enable Remote Access API** if it is not enabled yet

    A new window will be displayed.
-Please enter the secure password fron step 1.
+Please enter the secure password from step 1.
 If the correct password is entered a **Secure password verification** is displayed.
 Please tap on next.
 Then a message is displayed that the API is enabled.

    <img src="doc/pic/ra_password.png" width="30%" /><img src="doc/pic/verification.png" width="30%" /><img src="doc/pic/api_activated.png" width="30%" />

 3. Access passord

 	Go to the menu entry **Machine > Developer > Access password**

 	A new window will pop up and you need to tap on the eye symbol to see the secure password.
 Please write down this password

 	<img src="doc/pic/ra_password.png" width="30%" />

 ## Printer connection setup

 <img src="doc/pic/setup.png" width="50%" />

-In oder to exhcnage data between Home Assistant and the printer, the HACS componen, it is necessary to configure corresponding configuration parameter when adding a new device.
+In oder to exchange data between Home Assistant and the printer, it is necessary to configure the HACS component corresponding configuration parameter when adding a new device.

 The following Information must be provided

 * The Name of the device: Please name the device as you like
-* URL or IP Address: In general you need to put in here the device IP of the printer in your local network
+* URL or IP Address: In general you need to put in here the device IP of the printer in your local network.
+A URL should be fine as well.
-* Üort configuration: The standard port is 10800
+* Port configuration: The standard port is **10800**
 * printer password: Put in the **Access password**
-* Polling Frequency: This parameter defines how often new data will be polled from the device
+* Polling Frequency: This parameter defines how often new data will be polled from the device.
+The default value is 30s.